cescoffier/quarkus-reactive-messaging-demo/demo5/README.md

   * the method `processSteps` method use RX Java 2 and returns a `Flowable`.
 Notice the `window` operator to sum the number of leaps

-* The `META-INF/microprofile-config.properties` files shows Kafka and MQTT configuration
+* The `application.properties` files shows Kafka and MQTT configuration

   * Kafka sink configuration
   * MQTT source configuration